Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Introduction

-To address this challenge, we propose to leverage score-based diffusion models.
-These models can generate additional samples that exhibit distributional properties similar to the original data.
-Specifically, when the model $s^{1:T}\sim \mP$ is unknown, we propose a data-driven approach to train a model $\mQ$ that closely resembles $\mP$.
-We utilize the model $\mQ$ as an oracle in the subsequent policy gradient algorithm: we sample a large number of paths $\tilde s^{1:T}\sim \mQ$ and train a reinforcement learning (RL) agent using these simulated paths.
-Theoretically, we show that our method achieves near-optimality in terms of Markowitz’s mean-variance criterion, thanks to two key contributions of the present paper: (1) a quantification bound between $\mP$ and $\mQ$, and (2) the model stability.
-From an engineering perspective, the approximated model $\mQ$ consists of a score network $s_\theta$, which is the core of the score-matching technique used in generative models, and a Recurrent Neural Network (RNN) encoder $R_\theta$, which encodes the current state of the market.
+To address this challenge, we leverage score-based diffusion models.
+These models can generate additional samples whose distributional properties are similar to those of the original data.
+Specifically, when the law $\mP$ of $S^{1:T}$ is unknown, we use a data-driven approach to train a model $\mQ$ that closely resembles $\mP$.
+We use $\mQ$ as a scenario generator for the downstream portfolio step: we sample a large number of paths $\tilde S^{1:T}\sim \mQ$ and train a reinforcement learning (RL) agent on these simulated paths.
+Theoretically, we show that our method achieves near-optimality under Markowitz's mean-variance (MV) criterion.
+The analysis rests on two key contributions: (1) a quantitative error bound between $\mP$ and $\mQ$, and (2) model stability.
+From an engineering perspective, the approximate model $\mQ$ consists of a score network $s_\theta$, which is the core of the score-matching technique used in generative models, and a recurrent neural network (RNN) encoder $R_\theta$, which encodes the current state of the market.
 These two networks are trained simultaneously using historical price data.
-The reinforcement learning agent is trained on the generated data from $\mQ$, which are produced by evaluating $s_\theta$ and $R_\theta$ in an adaptive manner.
-Finally, the agent, fed with the encoded (and updated) market state, outputs portfolio selection actions whose performance is evaluated through real-world experiments.
-For a summary of the theoretical results, see Figure \ref{fig:roadmap}, and for the workflow when implementing the proposed solution for model-free dynamic portfolio selection, refer to Figure \ref{fig:roadmap:implementation}.
+The reinforcement learning agent is trained on data generated from $\mQ$ by adaptively evaluating $s_\theta$ and $R_\theta$.
+Finally, the agent, fed with the encoded and updated market state, outputs portfolio allocations whose performance is evaluated in real-world experiments.
+For a summary of the theoretical results, see Figure \ref{fig:roadmap}; for the workflow implementing the proposed solution for model-free dynamic portfolio selection, see Figure \ref{fig:roadmap:implementation}.